Packs Troops Crews Ships

 Please notify the webmaster of any corrections or changes in leadership.

 Brazos District Packs

-Cub Scouting is for boys in the first through fifth grades, or 7 to 10 years of age.
+Cub Scouting is for youth in kindergarten through fifth grades.
 Since its beginning, the Cub Scout program has been a fun and educational experience concerned with values.
-Besides providing a positive place where boys can enjoy safe, wholesome activities, Cub Scouting focuses on building character, improving physical fitness, teaching practical skills, and developing a spirit of community service.
+Besides providing a positive place where youth can enjoy safe, wholesome activities, Cub Scouting focuses on building character, improving physical fitness, teaching practical skills, and developing a spirit of community service.

 Brazos District Troops

 Boy Scouting is available to youth who have earned the Cub Scout Arrow of Light Award and are at least 10 years old, or have completed the fifth grade and are at least 10, or who are 11, but not yet 18 years old.
 The program achieves the BSA's objectives of developing character, citizenship, and personal fitness.

 Brazos District Venturing Crews

 Venturing is a youth development program of the Boy Scouts of America for young men and women who are 13 and have completed the eighth grade, or age 14 through 20 years of age.
 Venturing's purpose is to provide positive experiences to help young people mature and to prepare them to become responsible and caring adults.

 Venturing is based on a unique and dynamic relationship between youth, adult leaders, and organizations in their communities.
 Local community organizations establish a Venturing crew by matching their people and program resources to the interests of young people in the community.
 The result is a program of exciting and meaningful activities that helps youth pursue their special interests, grow, develop leadership skills, and become good citizens.
 Venturing crews can specialize in a variety of avocation or hobby interests.